AdobeDocs/campaign.en/help/v8/send/email-bcc.md

 >[!NOTE]
 >
 >As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support){target="_blank"} to communicate the BCC email address to be used for archiving.

->[!CAUTION]
->
->For privacy reasons, BCC emails must be processed by an archiving system capable of storing securely personally identifiable information (PII).

 ## Enable email BCC {#enable-bcc}